-- Take one of the longest outside pieces, and taking the mortise bar, push into the mortise hole on the piece.
+- Take one of the longest outside pieces, and push the mortise bar into the mortise hole on the piece.

-- Next, take the other long stretcher bar, pushing into the other mortise hole creating a H.
+- Next, take the other long stretcher bar, and push it into the other mortise hole, creating an H.

 How To Square Off Your Stretcher Frame

-Once you have a fully assembled stretcher frame, you will need to ensure it's perfectly square, so it's set up properly for when you stretch your canvas over it.
-Now you have your stretcher frame fully assembled, you'll need to ensure it's perfectly tight across every corner.
+Once you have a fully assembled stretcher frame, you will need to ensure it's perfectly square, so it's set up correctly for stretching your canvas over it.
+Now that your stretcher frame is fully assembled, you'll need to ensure it's perfectly tight across every corner.

-- Stand the frame up, and check each corner, using the mallet to knock any corners into place that don't feel tight.
+- Stand the frame up, and check each corner, using the mallet to knock any corners into place that doesn't feel tight.

 - Next, lay the stretcher frame down flat.
-To make sure the stretcher frame is square, we need to measure the diagonals, as when these measure the same size we will know these are perfectly square.
+To ensure the stretcher frame is square, we need to measure the diagonals, as when these measure the same size, we will know they are perfectly square.

-If you want a custom stretcher frame built to specific dimensions, check out our highly popular Build a Stretcher service.
-We also offer bespoke On Site Stretching, where we can attend your property and remove and re-stretch any piece of artwork onto either your existing frame or a brand new stretcher frame.
+Check out our highly popular Build a Stretcher service if you want a custom stretcher frame built to specific dimensions.
+We also offer bespoke On Site Stretching, where we can attend to your property and remove and re-stretch any piece of artwork onto either your existing frame or a brand-new stretcher frame.
 Find out more here.

-Still puzzled?
-If you have any questions on this, please drop our friendly team a line at email@example.com, or pop into our store where we are always more than happy to take you through anything you need guidance on, across anything from stretcher frames, painting solvents to easels, or even just a chit chat!
+Still, puzzled?
+If you have any questions on this, please drop our friendly team a line at firstname.lastname@example.org, or pop into our store, where we are always more than happy to take you through anything you need guidance on, across anything from stretcher frames and painting solvents to easels, or even just a chit chat!